-Two changes in a student's status which may require a refund are changes in a full-time student's schedule which result in his or her reclassification to a part-time student and changes in a part-time student's schedule which result in a class load of fewer hours.
-Those situations which may require a refund are dropping a course or courses, withdrawing from school, cancellation of a class by the institution, and death of the student.
-Refund processing begins after the 25% refund period has ended (see below) and requires two to three weeks for completion.
+Two changes in a student's status which may require a refund are (1) changes in a full-time student's schedule which result in his or her reclassification to a part-time student and (2) changes in a part-time student's schedule which result in a class load of fewer hours.
+Those situations which may require a refund are (1) dropping a course or courses, (2) withdrawing from school, (3) cancellation of a class by the institution, and (4) death of the student.
+Refund processing begins after the 25% refund period has ended (see page 26) and requires two to three weeks for completion.